zenml-io/zenml/docs/book/user-guide/advanced-guide/custom-stack-solutions/implement-a-custom-integration.md

 ### Step 4: Create a PR and celebrate :tada:

 You can now [create a PR](https://github.com/zenml-io/zenml/compare) to ZenML and wait for the core maintainers to take a look.
-Thank you so much for your contribution to the code-base, rock on! 💜
+Thank you so much for your contribution to the codebase, rock on! 💜

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>